Fr0zenMind/Fr0zenMind/README.md

 - 👋 Hi, I’m George Victor
 - 👀 I’m interested in IT
-- 🌱 I’m currently learning Unity
+- 🌱 I’m currently learning Unity and HTML - CSS - JAVASCRIPT - REACT
 - 💞️ I’m looking to collaborate on programming, IT, Telecom
 - 📫 How to reach me: vickygeorge293@gmail.com --- 0766465914